Skip to main content

 Get Webhook

-Retrieves a webhook by ID
+Retrieve a webhook endpoint by ID.

 InputCommentsDefault

-Webhook IDThe unique identifier of the webhook.
+Webhook IDThe unique identifier for the webhook.

 TimeoutThe maximum time a client will await a response (in milliseconds).